 Method 4 - Allowable Pollutant Load, apportions cost for water quality improvements similar to the existing allowable flow method, but based on pollutant load rather than flow.
 In this method, an upstream member city's portion of the project cost is based on the percentage of the upstream city's "excess" load relative to the total load to the project.
 Excess load is the total load from the upstream member city less an "allowable" load.
 Thus, the upstream city receives a credit for that allowable pollutant load.
-The credit is paid by the downstream city in which the project is located.
-The cost assigned to the city in which the project is located is based on the ratio of that city's total load (including the allowable pollutant loads from all upstream member cities) to the total load to the project.
+The credit is paid by the downstream city in which the project is located is based on the ratio of that city's total load (including the allowable pollutant loads from all upstream member cities) to the total load to the project.